karkman/MMB-901_Metagenomics/Practicals/README.md

 ```

 As we have a list of accessions, we could either download each one by one, write them separately on the command line, or we can make a for loop that reads the accession file and downloads them one by one.
-Or if you know how [parallel](https://www.gnu.org/software/parallel/parallel_tutorial.html) works, you can make a parallel version of the following.
+Or if you know how [parallel](https://www.gnu.org/software/parallel/parallel_tutorial.html) works or want to ask AI, you can make a parallel version of the for-loop.
 Just load also parallel module.

 ```bash
 module load biokit